Manager Dawn Perry

 Cape Cod-style houses are famous the world over, but in the village of North Truro you'll be strolling along pretty streets and paths lined with the real thing.
 Local people have adamantly opposed modern development projects which they've felt would alter the historic character of this seaside town.
 Many families have been coming to Truro as their summer place for generations, appreciating the familiar comforts of a town that stays the same, no matter what else may change in the world.
 It has been our pleasure to see couples and families come to The Big Fisherman Motel year after year, ready to play in the sun and create new, lasting memories.

 Explore scenic back roads and walking paths around Truro and come into North Truro for unhurried shopping and first class dining.
 Renowned seafood, pizza, even North African foods are waiting to be enjoyed.
 Many visitors plan their vacation to coincide with whale watching season or with some of the local events and festivals.
 Whether you seek quiet solitude or interaction with a fun and varied community, you will find what you are looking for in Truro, Massachusetts.

-Copyright © 2013 The Big Fisherman Cape Cod Vacation Rentals - All Rights Reserved
+Copyright © 2019 The Captains Locker Cape Cod N Truro, Vacation Rental - All Rights Reserved

 146 Shore Road, North Truro, MA 02652 | Telephone: (508) 487-0250